hashicorp/terraform/website/source/docs/providers/docker/r/container.html.markdown

 * `command` - (Optional, list of strings) The command to use to start the container.
 For example, to run `/usr/bin/myprogram -f baz.conf` set the command to be `["/usr/bin/myprogram", "-f", "baz.conf"]`.
+* `entrypoint` - (Optional, list of strings) The command to use as the Entrypoint for the container.
+The Entrypoint allows you to configure a container to run as an executable.
+For example, to run `/usr/bin/myprogram` when starting a container, set the entrypoint to be `["/usr/bin/myprogram"]`.
 * `dns` - (Optional, set of strings) Set of DNS servers.
 * `env` - (Optional, set of strings) Environmental variables to set.
 * `links` - (Optional, set of strings) Set of links for link based